Ocean liner vs cruise ship, are the two vessels in competition? Not quite.

 Now, travel across oceans was better and more accessible than ever, linking the world in new ways.

 Traveling by ship had also risen from a grueling risk to a glamorous adventure.
 This shift in perspective is proven by the fact that during this time, an ocean liner might occasionally take a break from its transoceanic services to take paying passengers on pleasure cruises.
-This temporary change in operations would be due to fluctuations in economic pressures, shipping capacity and decisions made by the shipping companies.

-At the same time, there were even a small number of purpose built cruise ships dating back to 1900 when the Prinzessin Victoria Luise was launched.
+At the same time, there were even a small number of purpose-built cruise ships dating back to 1900 when the Prinzessin Victoria Luise was launched.
 Even these ships, though, were built like ocean liners in most respects, and the vast majority of passenger traffic was carried by the ocean liners.

 End of the ocean liner era

-World War Two led to the rapid development of aviation technology, and not long after the war was over, jet powered airliners were able to cross the Atlantic with passengers.
+World War Two led to the rapid development of aviation technology, and not long after the war was over, jet-powered airliners were able to cross the Atlantic with passengers.

 By the early 1960s, construction of new ocean liners for the Atlantic run had all but come to a halt.